-We have taken considerable steps towards reducing our cost structure and anticipate taking further cost reduction actions.
-The steps we have taken and anticipate taking may not reduce our cost structure to a level appropriate in relation to our future sales and therefore these anticipated cost reductions may be insufficient to bring us back to profitability.
+We have taken considerable steps towards reducing our cost structure and may take further cost reduction actions.
+The steps we have taken and may take in the future may not reduce our cost structure to a level appropriate in relation to our future sales and therefore, these anticipated cost reductions may be insufficient to bring us back to profitability.

-In the last four years, we have recorded significant restructuring charges and made cash payments in order to reduce our cost of sales and operating expenses in response to adverse economic, industry and competitive conditions.
-We anticipate taking future steps to further reduce our operating costs.
+In the last four years, we have recorded significant restructuring charges and made cash payments in order to reduce our cost of sales and operating expenses to rationalize our operations following past acquisitions and in response to adverse economic, industry and competitive conditions.
+We may take future steps to further reduce our operating costs.
 These steps and additional possible future restructurings in response to adverse changes in our business and industry may require us to make cash payments that, if large enough, would materially and adversely affect our liquidity.
 We may be unable to reduce our cost of sales and operating expenses at a rate and to a level consistent with a future potential adverse sales environment, which may adversely affect our business, financial condition and operating results.

-We have made and may continue to make significant changes to our infrastructure and management, including consolidating or eliminating systems and functions and reducing the number of employees supporting functions.
+We have made and may continue to make significant changes to our infrastructure and management, including consolidating or eliminating systems and functions, reducing the number of contract manufacturer and supplier relationships we have, outsourcing our repair operations, and reducing the number of employees supporting functions.
 If we do not manage the changes that we implement successfully, our business could be disrupted, and that could adversely impact our results of operations and financial condition.